-At Greens our specialist family law solicitors will give you strategic advice in relation to the financial aspects of your relationship breakdown at the outset and at a fixed fee.
+At Greens, our specialist family law solicitors will give you strategic advice in relation to the financial aspects of your relationship breakdown at the outset.

 You will be able to make informed decisions in relation to the most appropriate way to proceed to get the outcome you need.

 Where the parties are married the Court has wide powers to adjust shares in property and other assets.
 It can make orders for periodical payments, lump sums, property adjustment, and pension sharing or attachment orders.

 If either party has made disposals of property with the intention of defeating the claims of the other the Court can, in certain circumstances, set aside the disposition.

 Following the breakdown of a marriage or civil partnership you will need to ensure that you are protected from future claims from your former spouse or partner.
 It is important you take advice at an early stage.

 Court is the last resort – we will advise as to alternatives where appropriate.
 Our specialist team will work with you to ensure the most cost-effective route is chosen for your particular circumstances.

 We have good relationships with enquiry agents, accountants, pension actuaries, financial advisors and other experts; where your case and the assets merit a forensic approach we will provide that.